MaximillanYam/LIRR_RouteApp/README.md

-NOTE - All of the files are required for the code to properly run.
+NOTE - All of the xml files are needed for the application to run, as well as JavaFx will need to be installed.